Dips-1991/My_Blogs/clmao4ldl000r0amf1tgw4jbu.md

 ### ***🎉Conclusion***

-That’s all from this tutorial, I hope you have learned how to install Minikube and how to create the pod and deploy the pod, accessing the your container application.
+That’s all from this tutorial, I hope you have learned how to install Minikube and how to create the pod and deploy the pod, accessing your containerized application.

 Stay tuned for more about Kubernetes...